Lia Chang: Acting and modeling

 Chang began her career as a model in high school, moving to New York in 1981 to work as a petite runway and print model for various accounts including, from 1984 to 1993, as a petite model for Liz Claiborne.

 Chang made her feature film debut in Berry Gordy's The Last Dragon in 1984, followed by John Carpenter's Big Trouble in Little China in 1985.
 In 1986, Chang made her professional stage debut as Liat in a North American tour of Rodgers and Hammerstein's South Pacific, starring Robert Goulet and Barbara Eden, and directed by Geraldine Fitzgerald.
-In 1990, she made her New York stage debut in Richard Caliban’s Famine Plays with Cucaracha Theatre Company.
+In 1990, she made her New York stage debut in Richard Caliban’s Famine Plays with Cucaracha Theatre.
 During her association with that company, she appeared in Two Gentlemen of Verona (1991) and the late night theater soap opera Underground Soap.
 She played Angela in Waitin' 2 End Hell, directed by Woodie King, Jr., at the New Federal Theatre, and starred as Jing-mei Woo in an adaptation of Two Kinds, directed by Isaiah Sheffer at Symphony Space, which she also performed for broadcast on National Public Radio.
 In 1993, at La MaMa she played Princess Noel in Lonnie Carter’s Gulliver in 1993, and she played Suzie in Hot Keys, by Jeff Weiss, with the Naked Angels Theatre Company with the Signature Theatre Company.
 In 1996, she was Sally and Joy in Sam Shepard's play Chicago at the Public Theater.
 In 2005 at the Billie Holiday Theatre she played Carole Barbara in Lorey Hayes' Power Play.
 She reprised her role in the revival of Power Play at the 2013 National Black Theatre Festival.

 Her television credits include the recurring character of Nurse Lia on the daytime soap operas One Life to Live and As the World Turns, guest roles on other television shows, such as Another World and New York Undercover, and minor characters in several feature films.
 In 2015, Chang co-produced, co-wrote and co-starred in the independent short film, Hide and Seek.
 She is included in Joann Faung Jean Lee's 2000 book Asian American Actors: Oral histories from stage, screen, and television.